 Key stage 3 (Year 7 to 9)

 When the children are in year 10 and 11 and are preparing for international examinations there will be a lot of homework to do.
-Therefore, in year 7 we will introduce more formal homework so they children get used to independent study not during the school day.
+Therefore, in year 7 we will introduce more formal homework so the children get used to independent study not during the school day.
 However, we still wish to maintain the Aquila view that as children work so hard in school during the day they need time to relax and pursue other interests at home.

 In Key Stage 3 the children will receive regular reading homework to develop their reading skills and a love of reading plus homework in other subjects when relevant and purposeful, in addition to AI-powered mathematics practise.